differentialhq/differential/docs/advanced/failure-modes.md

 Differential does preserve the prototype of all the native JavaScript errors as defined in the [Well-Known Intrinsic Objects](https://262.ecma-international.org/12.0/#sec-well-known-intrinsic-objects).
 This means that the caller can check the error type using the `instanceof` operator for these errors.

 However, custom errors are not preserved across the boundary.
 This means that the caller cannot check the error type using the `instanceof` operator for custom errors.
-However, the caller can still check the error name and message.
+However, the caller can still check the class properties of the error to determine the error type - such as the `name` and `message` properties.

 ## A function call results in a timeout